Anananas42/docs-Firefish/docs/faq/borrowing-and-locking.md

 sidebar_label: Borrowing & Locking Bitcoin
 ---

-# Borrowing & Locking Bitcoin FAQ
+# Borrowing & Locking Bitcoin

 Comprehensive information about borrowing against your Bitcoin collateral, the technical aspects of Bitcoin locking, and managing your loans.